sglkc/google-translate-api/README.md

 ```

 ## Does it work from web page context?
 It can, sort of. `https://translate.google.com` does not provide [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) http headers allowing access from other domains.
-However, this fork is written using Fetch, allowing contexts that don't request CORS access, such as a browser extension background script or React Native.
+However, this fork is written using Fetch and/or Axios, allowing contexts that don't request CORS access, such as a browser extension background script or React Native.

 ## API